California and Nevada Credit Union Leagues: California Credit Union League background

-Brief history of the Nevada Credit Union League
+Nevada Credit Union League background

 The Nevada Credit Union League was formed in 1969.
 Darrel R. Daines was elected as the League's first president and the first board of directors was formed.
 Later that year, Glen A. Reese assumed the role as the League's managing director and the Maryland Parkway League offices opened.

 The League's first annual meeting was held in 1970; the same year the first issue of its flagship publication, Nevada Nuggets, was published.
 In 1975, the League celebrated the passage of the state's credit union law.
 The first state-chartered credit union was Nevada Central CU.

 Between the years of 1976 through 1990, the League became fully self-supporting, CU Plaza became its new headquarters, a credit union division was formed within the state's Department of Commerce, membership in Nevada credit unions increased, and the Nevada CU Political Action Committee was formed.

-The leagues join forces
+Merger

-In September 1995, the California Credit Union League board of directors approved a management services agreement with the Nevada Credit Union League which allowed the two leagues to remain separate entities, with the California League providing a range of services to Nevada credit unions.
+In September 1995, the California Credit Union League board of directors approved a management services agreement with the Nevada Credit Union League, which allowed the two leagues to remain separate entities.
 In October 1995, the 15 credit union members of the Nevada League voted unanimously to support the agreement, which went into effect January 1, 1996.
 At the time, then-California League President and CEO David L. Chatfield became president and CEO of both leagues, while Nevada League President and CEO Glen Reese stayed on as a consultant.

-Services

-The Leagues provide an array of services to its member credit unions within a framework of innovation and cooperation in the following areas:

-Advocacy

-This division includes Federal Government Affairs, State Government Affairs, Regulatory Advocacy, and a Political Action Committee (PAC).